ericscharff/smallworld.js/doc/NOTES.md

 event handler, it invokes code in `ui_handler.js`, which in turn calls `interpreter.runAction(action)`, which effectively creates a new context from the block and executes it.

+## The New GUI

+One of the reasons for rewriting SmallWorld in JavaScript was so that it could run natively in a Web browser.
+As such, assuming external primitives (like AWT or Swing) doesn't make a lot of sense.
+Furthermore, the existing system had a large set of primitives for dealing with very specific types of Java objects (Lists, TextFields, TextAreas, BorderPanel, etc.) In a Web based UI, these abstractions don't make sense.

+What does make sense in HTML is being able to create and manipulate HTML elements within Smalltalk.
+This drastically reduces the number of necessary primitives, and gives the Smalltalk code a lot of flexibility and power.
+The HTML GUI system exposes DOM manipulation directly to Smalltalk, and the UI can be built from this.

+To accomplish this, I defined a new class called Element that represents an HTML Element (like `div` or `button`).
+When you create an Element, you can grab a reference from the DOM (using `getElementById()`) or create a new element (using `document.createElement()`).
+Similar to the Java GUI, this returns an instance of the Element class that has a native peer that represents the DOM element.
+You can add or remove CSS classes, add child nodes to parent nodes, and remove nodes from the DOM.
+This, alongside appropriate CSS, gives a lot of power with minimal work.
+For convenience, the Element object also has a single `data` instance variable which can be anything the programmer wants.
+This is useful for defining a complex widget without defining new classes, and putting the widget state in that data holder.

+The Smalltalk code can listen to DOM events (e.g., `click`) by providing a DOM event type and a block.
+That block is passed the element itself in its callback so that it can be used (and, at some point, some proxy for the HTML event may be necessary, to handle things like key presses or mouse coordinates).

+This simple API was sufficient to simulate most of what the original Java API did with a few factory methods (for creating text fields, lists, and so on).
+I was then able to define a Class browser and editor which had a very similar API to the original, making it small and easy to use.

+Some JavaScript objects, especially HTML Canvas, have a very rich API surface area for drawing commands.
+To avoid defining dozens of interpreter primitives, I instead chose to define a single Canvas primitive, which provides an opcode read by the interpreter.
+A curious aspect of this approach is that a single primitive takes a variable number of arguments, and depending on how many operands a particular drawing operation takes, it will pop that many arguments out of the invoking method.
+In the native code, a `WeakMap` provides a map from HTML (canvas) elements to the drawing context for those elements, to avoid repeated calls to `elt.getContext("2d")`.
+A WeakMap is especially advantageous because when the DOM node is unreferenced, the reference to the context will automatically go away.